Mike Mondo

+He is best known for his time in WWE as Mike Mondo and Mikey as a member of The Spirit Squad.

 After training at the Critical Mass Wrestling School, he debuted in June 2002 and began working for several independent promotions as Mike Mondo, Livewyre, or El Livewyre.
 His earliest success came in the New York Wrestling Connection promotion, where he won the NYWC Heavyweight Championship on two occasions between 2003 and 2005.
 In February 2005, he signed a contract with WWE, and was assigned to the OVW developmental territory.
 There, he formed The Spirit Squad faction with four other wrestlers.

 The Spirit Squad debuted on the Raw brand in January 2006, and quickly won the World Tag Team Championship in April.
 They held the championship for seven months, before losing it in early November.
 They were taken off television in late 2006.
 He returned to OVW in 2007, before being moved to the Florida Championship Wrestling (FCW) territory in September.
 He competed in FCW until his WWE release in June 2008.
 He then returned to the independent circuit, and later returned to OVW, where he won both the OVW Television Championship and the OVW Southern Tag Team Championship in 2009.
 He went on to win the OVW Heavyweight Championship for the first time in mid-2010 and the second time in early 2011.